omaidf/wallet-tracker/README.md

 - 🔍 Detects Pump.fun, Raydium and Jupiter transactions
 - 💰 Gets SOL price of the token swapped
 - 📊 Get tokens market cap at the time swapped
+- 💰 Gets token amount and supply percentage owned by each tracked wallet
 - 🤖 Each transaction message includes links to popular Solana trading bots to quickly buy the token
-- 🔗 Each transaction provides links to Photon, GMGN and Dex Screener to quickly see the token
+- 🔗 Each transaction provides links to Photon, GMGN and Dex Screener to quickly see the token chart

 <p align="right">(<a href="#readme-top">back to top</a>)</p>